eralpship/web-dev-workshop/docs/fetch-data.md

    const citySearchData = await citySearchResponse.json();
 ```

-Notice that we changed to `` ` `` backticks from doublequotes `"` and wrapped `city` with `${}`.
+Notice that we changed to `` ` `` backticks from double quotes `"` and wrapped `city` with `${}`.

-This is called [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)s in javascript.
-A way to insert variables into strings without doing `"some string" + variable + "rest of the string"`.
+This is called a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) in javascript.
+It is a way to insert variables into strings without doing `"some string" + variable + "rest of the string"`.

 We moved all the code that fetches the data from `WeatherForecast` component into `useWeatherConditions` function.
-Also revert our changes in the layour so we read the weather conditions from `props` again like it was before.
+Let's revert our changes in the layout to read the weather conditions from `props` as it was before.

 ```diff
      <div className="weather-forecast" onClick={handleOnClick}>